A function is the basic unit of management and operation, which usually consists of a series of configuration items and executable code/packages.

 In addition to the items above, you can also modify the following configuration items for function execution by updating function configuration:

 - Memory size (MemorySize): amount of memory available for the function during execution, which is optional.
 It ranges from 64 to 3,072 MB in increments of 128 MB starting from 128 MB (default value).
+The CPU processing capacity of a function is directly proportional to the function's configured memory.
+You can increase or decrease the memory to control the configured memory and CPU processing capacity allocated to the function.

 - Execution timeout (Timeout): maximum execution duration of the function between 1 and 900 seconds (3 seconds by default), which is optional.